samherring99/starsnft/README.md

 ## DISCLAIMER

 This project, in potentally involving the real Ethereum mainnet blockchain, DOES involve real finances if you choose to do so.
-This repository was created solely for educatoinal purposes, and its creators take  financial responsibility over money YOU put in to the blockchain for NFT projects.
-Do your own research, always be aware of what you're clicking and agreeing to on any site, and invest your money wisely.
+This repository was created solely for educatoinal purposes, and its creators take zero financial responsibility over money YOU put in to the blockchain for NFT projects, or any financial harm caused to any individual by any projects you release with this code.
+Do your own research, always be aware of what you're clicking and agreeing to on any website, and invest your money wisely.